Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Introduction

 In a strongly correlated system, the richness of the novel functionalities depends on the coupling of magnetic spins, the crystal lattice, and lattice vibrations.
 The interaction is complex but rich in the case of DP materials as it has two different magnetic species.
 So, a qualitative model based on spin-phonon coupling was proposed earlier for YCMO \cite{int_25} in order to explain magnetically induced ferroelectricity in this material.
-SPC provides a fundamental background to understand various phenomena, such as magneto-thermal transport, magnetoelectric coupling, thermal Hall Effect, relaxation time in spintronics, etc. \cite{int_26}.
+Moreover, SPC provides a fundamental background to understand various phenomena, such as magneto-thermal transport, magnetoelectric coupling, thermal Hall Effect, relaxation time in spintronics, etc. \cite{int_26, int_D}.
 Spin-phonon coupling also facilitates the design of different spintronic devices with low-power and high-speed operations \cite{int_S}.
 For instance, external magnetic fields are used to regulate magnetic refrigeration, isothermal entropy, and adiabatic temperature \cite{int_S}.
 Furthermore, SPC also provides a chance to modulate the functionality of transition metal oxides (TMO) \cite{int_27}.
 It is now well-understood that the coupling of phonons with other degrees of freedom may play a vital role in dictating several properties of these systems.
-In the past several studies have delved into the electronic, magnetic, optical, and transport properties of DP systems, phonon-related phenomena and their interactions with other degrees of freedom have not yet been thoroughly investigated. \cite{int_5, int_13}.
-Hence, an investigation of the nature of the “coupling" is crucial for understanding these systems better. \\ Interestingly, the spin- phonon coupling of DP system can be changed with lattice parameters such as cationic size, bond length, and bond angle \cite{int_16}.
-Kumar \textit{et al.} investigated that the SPC value gets weakened with the decrease in ionic radius of A-site cation in DP thin film \cite{int_16}.
-This is related to the induced chemical pressure (large octahedral distortion) in the system, which modifies the FM superexchange interaction due to decrease in bond length of TM ions.
-On the other hand, Co-based DP compound LCMO exhibits SPC in thin films, whereas phonon modes remain unaffected due to change in magnetic ordering in bulk sample \cite{int_28}.\\
+We see that several studies have delved into the electronic, magnetic, optical, and transport properties of DP systems, but very few phonon-related phenomena and their interactions with other degrees of freedom have been investigated in their bulk form.
+It has been reported that a large spin-phonon coupling is observed in thin films of A$_2$CoMnO$_6$ (A = rare earth) double perovskite (DP) compounds, evidenced by significant softening of phonon modes below the Curie temperature (T$_C$), which is absent in their bulk counterparts \cite{int_16}.
+Similarly, Raman spectroscopy on La$_2$CoMnO$_6$ revealed subtle shifts in phonon frequency but substantial changes in linewidth across T$_C$, attributed to lattice effects \cite{int_viswanathan}.
+Kumar \textit{et al.} further investigated that the softening of the phonon mode decreases with decreasing ionic radius of A-site cation in bulk DP compounds \cite{int_16}.
+Conversely, Macedo Filho et al. found that in RE$_2$NiMnO$_6$ (RE = Pr, Nd, Gd, Tb, Y) compounds, the strength of spin-phonon coupling is largely independent of the A-site cation's ionic radius and is primarily governed by B-site cationic ordering \cite{int_Macedo}.
+Hence, investigating the nature of the “coupling" is crucial for a better understanding of these systems.